mautic/developer-documentation-new/docs/components/reports.rst

 Reports
 #######
-To add and render custom reports in Mautic, your plugin needs to listen to three events:
+To add and render custom Reports in Mautic, your Plugin needs to listen to three events:

 - ``\Mautic\ReportBundle\ReportEvents::REPORT_ON_BUILD``
 - ``ReportEvents::REPORT_ON_GENERATE``
 - ``ReportEvents::REPORT_ON_GRAPH_GENERATE``

-This guide walks you through defining a custom report, generating report data, and rendering graphs.
+This guide walks you through defining a custom Report, generating Report data, and rendering graphs.

+.. vale off
 Defining the Report
 -------------------

+.. vale on
 Use the ``ReportEvents::REPORT_ON_BUILD`` event to define:

-- The report context
+- The Report context
 - Available columns
-- Available filters (defaults to columns)
+- Available filters - defaults to columns
 - Available graphs

-Column Definition
+Column definition
 -----------------

 Each column array can include the following properties: